-This document is intended to be read in concert with Essential Instructional Practices in Early Literacy, Prekindergarten and Essential Instructional Practices in Early Literacy, Grades K to 3.
-The systems and practices outlined here provide school-level and programlevel support for effective classroom instruction in prekindergarten and elementary literacy.
+This document is intended to be read in concert with Essential Instructional Practices in Early Mathematics: Prekindergarten to Grade 3; Early Literacy: Prekindergarten, Early Literacy Grades K to 3, Literacy Grades 4 to 5, Coaching Practices for Elementary Literacy, and other forthcoming documents from the Early Literacy and Early Mathematics Task Forces.
+The systems and practices outlined here provide school-level and program-level support for effective classroom instruction in prekindergarten and elementary literacy and mathematics.